monawade0507/Graduate-Portfolio/Module-Syllabus.md

 - Identify functions, libraries, and methods that C and C++ have for memory lifecycle; Categorize the variations of memory management of C and C++.

 ## Grading Policy:
-All grades are based on the cumulative grade point average of four assessments and 4 labs.
-Each0 lab will depend on the first assigned lab (Lab #1 is an exception).
+All grades are based on the cumulative grade point average of four assessments, 4 labs, and a summative lab.
+Each lab will depend on the first assigned lab (Lab #1 is an exception).
 The general grading scale is as follows:
 - 90% - 100% = A
 - 80% - 89% = B
 - 70% - 79% = C